zetaPRIME/pf-brew/systems/drive-arts.md

 Make attack rolls against a target in range until one fails, using your highest bonus with a cumulative -2 penalty for each roll past the first.
 You deal 1dX bleed damage, where X is twice the number of successes. *(If X is more than 12, you instead deal as many d12s as go into X plus dY, Y being the remainder.)*

+#### Shatterburst (Sp)
+**Requirements:** Driver level 7, Burst Driver level 4 **or** Manadriver level 4
+**DP Cost:** 5 / 7 / 10
+**Use Time:** 1 standard action
+**Range:** Weapon
+guard break

+Make one attack roll against a target at your highest bonus.
+If successful, roll 1d4 / 1d6 / 1d8; your target is afflicted with a condition that applies a penalty to AC equal to your rolled value, and any incoming attack gains a damage bonus equal to half of that value (rounded up) before applying damage reduction.
+This value decreases by 1 per round.

+A target can have only one instance of this condition at a time.
+If another would be applied, the higher remaining value is kept.

 ## Drive Arts - Burst Driver